 - Lp(a)

-In Germany blood lipid levels in healthy adults are usually examined once as part of a health examination.
-From the 35th Blood lipid levels can be checked every three years.
-In the southern neighboring country Austria the statutory health insurance companies are somewhat more generous.
-A laboratory examination is possible here every year as part of the preventive examination.
+In Germany The blood lipid levels of healthy adults are usually checked once as part of a health check-up.
+From the age of 35, the blood lipid levels can be checked every three years.
+In the southern neighbouring country Austria The statutory health insurance companies are somewhat more generous.
+Here, an annual laboratory test is possible as part of the preventive medical examination.

-The normal values vary depending on age and personal risk.
-The European Society of Cardiology (ESC) defines the following limit values for people under 65 with low risk:
+The norm values vary depending on age and personal risk.
+The European Society of Cardiology (ESC) defines following limits for people under 65 with low risk:

 HDL cholesterol | In men >40 mg/dL (1mmol/L)